 - CEO/President lives & breathes safety.
 Sets, expects, and accepts only the highest of safety standards from all company personnel without compromise.
-One of the most important aspects of a distinguished and effective safety program. - CEO, Operational Manager and Director of Safety meet monthly to discuss and measure the effectiveness of safety efforts. - CEO/President visits projects at least at milestones - helps establish a "When" to visit.
+One of the most important aspects of a distinguished and effective safety program. - CEO, Operational Manager and Director of Safety meet monthly to discuss and measure the effectiveness of safety efforts.

-- A "Safety Week" for the company's 4,000 employees is planned each year at the peak of the construction season, not during slow parts of the season, and includes significant CEO support and emphasis on safe production. - Senior operations management brings their own bagged lunch once per month to sit down and eat with a crew and discuss operations, quality, and safety - Senior Superintendent designated as "Safety Lead" for safety performance. - "No Budget for Safety" policy.
+- Senior operations management brings their own bagged lunch once per month to sit down and eat with a crew and discuss operations, quality, and safety - Senior Superintendent designated as "Safety Lead" for safety performance. - "No Budget for Safety" policy.
 Pay for whatever it takes. - Employee level team has the task of designing and delivering supervisory training for 1st and 2nd level management. - CEO sends a daily email to 500 employees outlining the previous day's safety results (incidents, observations, and near misses). - Weekly all field staff safety call conducted by the CEO every Tuesday at 2pm for 20 minutes - Business Unit Leadership Incident Reviews.
 Group consists of Managing Director, and the Executive GM's reviewing all Lost Time and Near-miss incidents with the project leadership teams. - President and CEO go through the same orientation and on-going safety training as all levels of management and employees. - Owners conduct Safety training sessions for management and employees - Supervisors sign an acknowledgement that they will set a safe example for others and sign a banner at the project entrance for all to see. - Quarterly safety Summit planned and facilitated by the Owner and President for all operations management - Measuring leading indicators, using a new software system, at the executive level and can measure anyone's participation in the safety effort